su8code/ethioclicks-javaapp/README.md

 – Launch4j's website

+### Creating the installer using Inno Setup involves the following two steps:
+* Create Inno Script file
+* Compile the Script file

 ## How to Create the Setup
 To create this setup exe file the first thing we have to do is convert our program into executable format: